awused/aw-fm/README.md

   * A reasonably complete set of text commands to control the application.
   * Define custom shortcuts, custom bookmarks, and custom context menu actions.
 * A UI charitably described as minimal.
-  * Panes/splits work out of the box, but are maybe _too_ flexible.
+  * Panes/splits and tab groups function like minimal workspaces.
 * Custom actions showing up in context menus.
   * Just flat scripts, easy to write and back up.
 * Not much more, anything I don't personally use doesn't get implemented.